PixelOS-AOSP/official_devices/API/instructions/benz.md

 # If after sideloading rom, device boots to bootloader:
 - Do clean flash steps again
-- When it asks for Yes/No promt for installing additional packages, select Yes
+- When it asks for Yes/No prompt for installing additional packages, select Yes
 - After device reboots recovery, sideload again.
-- This time when it asks for Yes/No promt for installing additional packages, select No
+- This time when it asks for Yes/No prompt for installing additional packages, select No
 - Format and Reboot